aragon/hack/docs/app-center-preparing-assets.md

 ### Large app icon

-The large app icon will be used on the Aragon App Center, and unique icons help users to visually differentiate between apps.
-The large app icons can be displayed in various sizes, so you should target at least 192x192px when designing the icon.
+The large app icon will be displayed in the Aragon client's App Center, and unique icons will help users to visually differentiate between apps.
+The large app icons may be displayed in various sizes, so you should target at least 192x192px when designing the icon.
 <br>
 <br>
 <span>![*](/docs/assets/check.svg) Try to have some visual similarity to the App menu icon - otherwise users can be confused    </span>